Bylaws of the Michigan Public Employer Labor Relations Association, Inc.

 C. Agency Membership – Agency membership in the Corporation is open to four or less persons from a single employer that qualifies for membership.
 An employer may have more than one agency membership.

 D. Members – The term “member” includes anyone with a membership pursuant to Article 3 of these By Laws.

 E. Change in Employment Status – A member, whose employment status changes, will remain a member until October 31, except when the member becomes employed in an organization not eligible for membership.
 The member will notify the Corporation of contact information as soon as practicable any time the employment status changes.
-A member, who remains unemployed, retains membership after October 31 for two more years provided the member is actively seeking employment where the preponderant duties would qualify for membership and pays the required dues.
+A member who retired from a position where the preponderant duties were to represent or advocate the interests of a governmental employer or a nonprofit employer engaged primarily in providing service to the public, may be a retired member by paying the dues established for retired membership.
+A member, who becomes and remains unemployed, retains membership after October 31 for two more years provided the member is actively seeking employment where the preponderant duties would qualify for membership and pays the required dues.
 Thereafter, to maintain membership, a formal request for Associate Membership must be approved.

 F. Voting Rights – Only members present at any meeting of the Corporation shall have the right to vote.

 G. Annual Meeting – The annual meeting of the membership shall be held between September 1 and November 30 each year for the purpose of electing directors and officers and transacting any other business, which may lawfully come before the meeting.
 The time and location of the annual meeting shall be determined by the President.
 Written notice stating the time, place and purpose of the meeting, signed by the Secretary, shall be given to each member entitled to vote at the meeting no later than seven days prior to the meeting.